Tim Langhorn – Hypnotherapist in Bath – Explores the beginnings of hypnosis and the practice of hypnotherapy as we know it today

-Many are aware of how hypnotherapy can help with a habit such as smoking or nail-biting.
-How it can help lower stress or anxiety.
+Many are aware of how hypnotherapy can help with a habit, such as smoking or nail-biting.
+Often used to help lower stress or anxiety.
 It is widely known that hypnotherapy also helps release unwanted fears or phobias.
-But not many people know the origins of this form of therapeutic help.
+However, not many people know the origins of this form of therapeutic help.

-Well, hypnosis has been around a very long time, 242 years give or take.
-In the year 1775 the German physician, Franz Mesmer, investigated an effect called animal magnetism (aka mesmerism), what he believed to be an invisible force which all living animals and mammals possessed.
+Hypnosis has been around a very long time.
+Roughly 242 years give or take.
+In the year 1775 the German physician, Franz Mesmer, investigated an effect called animal magnetism (aka mesmerism).
+He believed this phenomena to be an invisible force which all living animals and mammals possessed.

-To get this in some kind of context as to how long ago this was, these are some of the events happening in that year:
+To get an idea of how long ago this was, these are some of the events happening in that year:

 - King George III was on the throne of Great Britain